nncarlson/petaca/doc/sphinx/timer_tree_type.rst

   Get the current state of the timer tree in flat arrays.
 Timers may be running or stopped and their state is unaltered.
-The deferred-length, allocatable character array ``name`` and allocatable default real array ``time`` return the timer names and elapsed cpu times indexed by tree node number.
+The deferred-length, allocatable character array ``name`` and allocatable default real array ``time`` return the timer names and elapsed times indexed by tree node number.
 The allocatable default integer array ``tree`` returns the structure of the tree as a sequence of node numbers: node numbers appear in matching pairs, like opening and closing parentheses, with the intervening sequence